 The scattered islands of Indonesia may not be as isolated as they once were, but negotiating this sprawling archipelago can still seem like a daunting task.
-Even for experienced dive travellers, the country’s size and extensive travel networks can pose a considerable challenge.
+Even for experienced dive travellers, the country’s size and extensive travel network can pose a considerable challenge.

 How to get to…